square/retrofit/README.md

 ----------

 Create an interface for your API.
 You can create as many of these interfaces as you like.
-For each interface you create, calling `RestAdapter.service(MyInterface.class)` will create an instance of that API handler, which you can then store and use throughout your application.
+For each interface you create, calling `RestAdapter.create(MyInterface.class)` will create an instance of that API handler, which you can then store and use throughout your application.
 An example interface: